-Bryn Athyn Cathedral.
-A tour of the still-active Gothic Romanesque Bryn Athyn Cathedral will take as long as you want, and it is so fascinating, you’ll want at least one to two hours.
-Built from 1913-1919 in a style that would fit perfectly in Medieval France, it is remarkably contemporary inside.
+Touring the still-active Gothic Romanesque Bryn Athyn Cathedral will take as long as you want.
+It’s actually so fascinating, you’ll need at least one to two hours.
+Built from 1913-1919 in a style befitting Medieval France, it is remarkably contemporary inside.

-He hired artisans who meticulously recreated these windows, and the result is spectacular.
-Panels include biblical scenes with phrases in Greek and Hebrew, and a few in a side chapel behind a wrought iron curly-cue gate depict the afterlife.
-A tour of this breathtaking place would not be complete without a discussion about the Religion itself – The General Church of New Jerusalem, now called the New Church seems to be a kinder, gentler form of Christianity that espouses that good people of all faiths are destined for heaven.
+Your tour of this breathtaking place would not be complete without a discussion about the Religion itself.
+The General Church of New Jerusalem, now called the New Church, seems to be a kinder, gentler form of Christianity that espouses that good people of all faiths are destined for heaven.
 Daily 1-4pm, but check for events first.

-Glencairn features the largest collection of Medieval stained glass in private hands in the USA, which you will see in the breathtaking Great Hall – a soaring Cloisters-like space where bas reliefs and mosaics are also incorporated throughout.
+Glencairn features the largest collection of Medieval stained glass in private hands in the USA.
+You’ll see a sampling in the breathtaking Great Hall – a soaring Cloisters-like space where bas reliefs and mosaics are also incorporated throughout.

-Glencairn also serves as a Museum of Religion; with galleries showcasing Greek and Roman glass, jewelry, pottery and sculpture and religious artifacts from around the world.
+Glencairn also serves as a Museum of Religion.
+Galleries showcase Greek and Roman glass, jewelry, pottery and sculpture and religious artifacts from around the world.
 Tours weekdays @ 2:30pm, Saturdays at 1pm, 1:30pm, 2:30 and 3pm.

 If you can’t get enough Moe Larry and Curly (or Shemp, depending on the year), this compact but excellent homage to the trio is a must see.
 But to see it, for now, you’ve got to come on Thursday from 10am-3pm or not at all.
 And, when you do make the pilgrimage, chances are you won’t find it easily.